-Lemon Squeezer is a 7 mile moderately trafficked loop trail located near Tuxedo, NY that features a lake and is rated as moderate.
+Lemon Squeezer is a 7 mile moderately trafficked loop trail located near Tuxedo, New York that features a lake and is rated as moderate.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash